ZUMVU

 • This form is required to fill up for declaring TDS returns details of an individual.

-• It should be mentioned in the form of whether the deductor is Government or non-Government.
+• It should be mentioned in the form of whether the deductor is the Government or a non-Government.

 • In the case of Government deductors, "PANNOTREQD" is compulsory to mention on the form.
 Mentioned.